Alexandreia, Greece: Modern period: after the war 1912

 However, despite the fact that Alexandreia's economy is chiefly based on the agricultural production of the surrounding area, the city's always current position at a road intersection has also established it as a major commercial center to the local area.
 This leads as a result to the constant growth of its population and, therefore, to its continuous reconstruction and the steady expansion of the city plan, which provides the character of a modern city.
 The sewerage network, whose construction lasted for a long time, is complete and functional, which is expected to be a milestone for the further development of the city.
 There are almost all the fundamental public services in the city, including a health center, serving its residents.
 There is also a large market with numerous shops, supermarkets, cafeterias, pubs and taverns.
 In close proximity to the city, there is an old airport, which has the capacity for the airlift of the local, agricultural products.
 There are plans for its exploitation, which is expected to give a special boost to the local economy.

 Transport

 Road

-The motorways A2 (Egnatia Odos) and A1 pass through the municipality.
+The A1 and A2 (Egnatia Odos) motorways pass through the municipality.
 The Greek National Roads EO1 and EO4 pass through the town.
 Alexandria is served by the KTEL of Imathia, with frequent local and long-distance routes.